Assekour-Mohamed/OOPWithJAVA/README.md

 # OOPWithJAVA
-some exampls of classes in oop with python
+some exampls of classes in oop with Java